VidalQuevedo/the_boostrap_sessions/README.md

 - Session 5

-	- Create a Boostrap version of Instagram.
+	- Create a Bootstrap version of Instagram.

+- Session 6

+	- Add like menu and infinite scrolling to Instagram example.